Roman Roads in Lancashire - Milestones

 The date on the milestone of around 300AD implies it was not erected for the original construction of the road, rather an upgrade.
 That is exactly what appears to be the case.
 At Stonelands there are two aggers side by side with the western one appearing in by far the best condition and therefore a replacement for the eastern one which had suffered erosion.

 Note: this milestone has all the appearance of an "inverted" milestone.
 The current top is decidedly squarish as is more normal for the base.
-In all likelihood it would have been the other way up originally with probably an inscription for an earlier Emperor.
+The inscription is on the square end and In all likelihood it would have been the other way up originally with probably an inscription for an earlier Emperor.
 So rather than obtaining another stone it was easier to turn it upside down and re-carve a new inscription on the new top.
 Thanks to Bryn Gethin for explaining "inverted" milestones and therefore the odd appearance of this one.

 Image: DR